Xilinx/mlir-aie/programming_examples/basic/vector_scalar_mul/README.md

 This simple example uses a single compute tile in the NPU's AIE array.
 The design is described as shown in the figure to the right.
 The overall design flow is as follows:
 1. An object FIFO called "of_in" connects a Shim Tile to a Compute Tile, and another called "of_out" connects the Compute Tile back to the Shim Tile.
 1. The runtime data movement is expressed to read `4096` int32_t data from host memory to the compute tile and write the `4096` data back to host memory.
+A single int32_t scale factor is also transferred form host memory to the Compute Tile.
 1. The compute tile acquires this input data in "object" sized (`1024`) blocks from "of_in" and stores the result to another output "object" it has acquired from "of_out".
 Note that a scalar or vectorized kernel running on the Compute Tile's AIE core multiplies the data from the input "object" by a scale factor before storing to the output "object".
 1. After the compute is performed the Compute Tile releases the "objects" allowing the DMAs (abstracted by the object FIFO) to transfer the data back to host memory and copy additional blocks into the Compute Tile,  "of_out" and "of_in" respectively.